Mahler equations for Zeckendorf numeration: Conclusion

 \section{Conclusion}

 In conclusion, we mention a few open problems.
-Allouche and Shallit prove in~\cite[Thm~2.11]{Allouche-Shallit-1992} that a geometric series $f = ∑_{n ⩾ 0}α^n x^n$ is $q$-regular if and only if $α$ is either zero or a root of unity.
+Allouche and Shallit proved in~\cite[Theorem~2.11]{Allouche-Shallit-1992} that a geometric series $f(x) = ∑_{n ⩾ 0}α^n x^n$ is $k$-regular if and only if $α$ is either zero or a root of unity.
 We do not have a similar result for Z-regular series.
-Using this, in \cite{Bell-Chyzak-Coons-Dumas}, the authors characterise $q$-regular series in terms of the $q$-Mahler equations they satisfy.
-We do not know if there is a similar characterisation for $Z$-Mahler equations.
+Using the result by Allouche and Shallit, in \cite{Bell-Chyzak-Coons-Dumas}, the authors characterised $k$-regular series in terms of the $k$-Mahler equations they satisfy.
+We do not know if there is a similar characterisation for Z-Mahler equations.

-In~\cite[Prop~7.8]{AdamczewskiBell13}, Adamczewski and Bell give a series which is $q$-regular but which is not the solution of an isolating $q$-Mahler equation ($q$-Becker in their terminology).
+In~\cite[Proposition~7.8]{AdamczewskiBell13}, Adamczewski and Bell gave a series which is $k$-regular but which is not the solution of an isolating $k$-Mahler equation ($k$-Becker in their terminology).
 We do not have such an example, of a series which is Z-regular but which is not a solution of an isolating Z-Mahler equation.

 Other questions include whether one can extend existing Cobham type results.
-For example, in \cite{AdamczewskiBell13} and \cite{SS-2019}, it is shown that a series which is both $k$- and $l$-Mahler over a field of characteristic zero, with $k$ and $l$ multiplicatively independent, must be rational.
+For example, in \cite{AdamczewskiBell13} and \cite{SS-2019}, it was shown that a series which is both $k$- and $\ell$-Mahler over a field of characteristic zero, with $k$ and $\ell$ multiplicatively independent, must be rational.
 Which series are both $k$- and Z-Mahler?